mlvhub/typewriter/README.md

 The directory where your posts are located.

 ## TODO Checklist
+- [X] Add an option in the config file to be able to ignore files and folders.
+- [~] Define defaults for the config file.
 - [ ] Test the file system related logic.
 - [ ] Report an error when there is an empty property in a post.
 Issue: The tasks just timeout otherwise.
-- [ ] Wipe out every saved post before or after every build.
+- [X] Wipe out every saved post before or after every build.
 Issue: When deleting a post file, the post still remains stored in the post agent in subsequent builds.
 - [ ] Create an executable of the builder for simple usage with escript.
 Note: Already added escript, but the generation gives an error related to EEx, gotta find out what's going on.
 - [ ] Finish documenting the library's usage
 - [ ] Make sure the layout functionality is working fine.
 Feature: If the layout property is not specified in the post's frontmatter, the config one should be used.
-- [ ] Define defaults for the config file.
 - [ ] Expand the author support, in order to have a full description, social links, and a picture.